Sunday, May 21, 2023

 Ode IX

 Irmos.
-O Mother of God, we who have been saved through you fittingly confess you, and with the incorporeal choirs we magnify you, O pure Virgin.
+O Mother of God, we who have been saved through you fittingly confess you, and with the incorporeal choirs we magnify you, pure Virgin.

 Do not cease watching over this island of yours, for it possesses your divine icon as a safe refuge, O Protector.